cosmos/sdk-tutorials/voter/index.md

 ### Front-end application

+**Important!** Remember that wherever you see `username` you should substitute in the GitHub username you used in the very first step to scaffold your app.

 Starport has generated a basic front-end for the app.
 For convenience [Vue.js](https://vuejs.org) framework is used with [Vuex](https://vuex.vuejs.org/) for state management, but since all features of the app are exposed through an HTTP API, clients can be built using any language or framework.

 You will be mostly interested in `vue/src/views` directory and the `vue/src/components` directory.
 These directories contain the code for the page templates of our app. `vue/src/store/` handles sending transactions and receiving data from our blockchain and [`@tendermint/vue`](https://github.com/tendermint/vue/) directory, which contains components, like buttons and forms.
 It contains the generated protobuffer file definitions that were defined in the `vue/src/store/generated/username/voter/username.voter.voter` directory.